nmschroeder/East_Troublesome_Fire/README.md

 # The 2020 East Troublesome Fire: What if there had been one more windy day?
-This repository contains code to accompany a manuscript by Hemming-Schroeder et al., submitted to *Earth's Future*.
+This repository contains code to accompany a manuscript by Hemming-Schroeder et al., in prep.

 The figure scripts are intended to be completed in the following order as some outputs depend on outputs from the previous scripts: